 Matoke is fried bananas with onions, tomatoes, and a savory sauce and is a common household meal in Kenya.
 A perfect blend of sweet and savory, it can be served as a side or a main dish.
 I go bananas for matoke: any kind of banana or plantain is a yes for me!

 Tanzania – With influences from the historic Indian spice route, many Tanzanian dishes include a lovely variety of tasty and aromatic spices, including coconut, turmeric, and cardamom.
 Beware though!
 It is considered offensive to sniff your delicious food before eating it.
 That seems a bit unfair.

 Swahili culture pervades most of Tanzania, and Wali wa Madodo is one of their favorite dishes.
 This dish, translated as rice with beans, is spiced up literally and figuratively by first boiling the beans, then frying them with onions and spices.
 What makes this special is that coconut water is used instead of water to cook the rice, resulting in a thick, creamy stew.

 You can find mshikaki at bars, on the street, at groceries, just about everywhere, it is so popular.
 It is a grilled meat kebab made with beef and spiced with ginger, lemon, and chili peppers.
 Enjoy it on its own, or better yet, with roast potatoes known as chips mshikaki.
 Who doesn’t love a good meat and potatoes meal?

 While it looks like a donut, it’s actually fried bread.
 It’s a go-to treat for locals since it’s easy to prepare and deliciously tasty.
-Don’t leave Tanzania without trying mandazi!
+Don’t leave Tanzania or Kenya without trying mandazi!
 You will thank me later!